Slawikus/aptitude_assessment/README.md

 - `experienced_at` (timestamp of feedback)
 - `branch` (in which branch feedback was taken)

+The former two meta attributes are not important for this test and need not to be considered.

 ## Task

 The task is to implement a single page where some aggregated reports (mainly tables) of the collected feedbacks are listed.

-__Important__: Don't forget to push your git commits at the end of the test.
+__Important__: Don't forget to commit your changes.

 1. Calculate the number of feedbacks of branch `Branch REWE 05`.

 2. Determine the frequency distribution of organization `FitX ` w.r.t. `quality`.

-3. Determine a ranking for all branches of `BMW` w.r.t. average of `quality`.

-4. Determine a cross table for `Douglas` w.r.t. `age group` and `quality` where entries are numbers of feedbacks.
+3. Determine a cross table for `Douglas` w.r.t. `age group` and `quality` where entries are numbers of feedbacks.

+4. Determine a ranking for all branches of `BMW` w.r.t. average of `quality`.

 5. Calculate all net promoter scores* for all organizations and display them in a table.